alesegdia/dungen-asp/README.md

 # dungen-asp

+A try on making a dungeon generator using [Answer Set programming](https://en.wikipedia.org/wiki/Answer_set_programming).

+## What?

+Answer Set Programming is a recently popularised language that has been researched and used in the computer science field.
+Many studies have been done focusing on generating procedurally generated content for videogames.

+## Why?

-This is a project derived from my final university project.
-I made a research about *Answer Set Programming* to apply it to dungeon generation, but I finally used a more imperative approach because of some project requirements.
+This project is derived from my final university project.
+I made a research about applying ASP to dungeon generation, but I finally used a more imperative approach because of some project requirements.

 ## Requirements